yakovkhalinsky/backblaze-b2/README.md

 For this update, we've switched the back end HTTP request library from `request` to `axios` as it has better Promise and progress support built in.
 However, there are a couple changes that will break your code and ruin your day.
 Here are the changes:
 *  The Promise resolution has a different data structure.
 Where previously, the request response data was the root object in the promise resolution (`res`), this data now resides in `res.data`.
 *  In v0.9.12, we added request progress reporting via the third parameter to `then()`.
 Because we are no longer using the same promise library, this functionality has been removed.
 However, progress reporting is still available by passing a callback function into the `b2.method()` that you're calling.
 See the documentation below for details.
+* In v0.9.x, `b2.downloadFileById()` accepted a `fileId` parameter as a String or Number.
+As of 1.0.0, the first parameter is now expected to be a plain Object of arguments.

 ### Usage